Skip to main content

 This often means creating new roles—data product owners, analytics engineers, data stewards—and redefining how business and IT collaborate on data initiatives.

 Transforming from data chaos to data-driven takes time.
-Here is a phased approach that delivers value incrementally:
+Here is a phased approach for CDOs and CTOs that delivers value incrementally:

 Phase 1: Foundation (Months 1-3)